-The EDEKA Group of Companies is one of seven regional groups of grocers within the cooperative EDEKA Group.
-It supplies around 900 grocery stores in northern Bavaria, northern Baden-Württemberg, Thuringia and Saxony, making it the largest local grocery supplier within the region.
-The Gochsheim location supplies EDEKA stores in northern Bavaria with dry goods, frozen foods, delicatessen products, as well as produce.
-Expanded warehouse space is in demand given the rate of steady and projected growth in years to come.
-SSI SCHAEFER was awarded the contract to implement the warehouse expansion in 2020.
+The EDEKA Group of Companies Northern Bavaria-Saxony-Thuringia is one of seven regional groups of companies within the cooperatively organized EDEKA Group.
+It supplies around 900 grocery stores in northern Bavaria, northern Baden-Württemberg, Thuringia and Saxony, making it the largest local grocery supplier in the region.
+The Gochsheim location supplies some of the EDEKA stores in northern Bavaria with items from the dry goods line, frozen goods, delicatessen products, as well as fruit and vegetables.
+Expanded warehouse space is in demand given the rate of steady growth in the past plus the projected growth in years to come.
+The general contractor SSI SCHAEFER was awarded the contract to implement the warehouse expansion in 2020.

-“SSI SCHAEFER had an excellent concept planning and potential for cost optimization helped us right from the sales phase,” says Dr. Stefan Winter, Project Manager Logistics at EDEKA Handelsgesellschaft Nordbayern-Sachsen-Thüringen mbH.
+“SSI SCHAEFER’s excellent concept planning and potential for cost optimization helped us right from the sales phase,” says Dr. Stefan Winter, Project Manager Logistics at EDEKA Handelsgesellschaft Nordbayern-Sachsen-Thüringen mbH.
 “We were also impressed with the expertise in logistics solutions for food wholesale.”

 The intralogistics solution from SSI SCHAEFER also features a high degree of customization.
-It adapts to the special requirements for EDEKA and covers all customer-specific requirements.
-For example, the WAMAS logistics software, which has been specifically tailored to meet customer needs, is impressive because of its strong functional depth and has been setting standards within the EDEKA Group for a large number of retail stores throughout Germany since 2003.
-WAMAS maintains the perfect interaction between the warehouse management and material flow system, all from one source.
-The core tasks of the WAMAS warehouse management software include administrative functions, inventory and storage location management, and the mapping of the logistics processes.
-The main focus is to centralize operations of the facilities across locations.
-Within the hierarchy, the WAMAS material flow system is located below the warehouse management system and is responsible primarily for allocated transports.
+It adapts to the special requirements in EDEKA’s food retail and covers all customer-specific requirements.
+For example, the WAMAS logistics software, the modules of which have been specifically tailored to meet customer needs, is impressive because of its strong functional depth and has been setting standards in the EDEKA Group for a large number of retail stores throughout Germany since 2003.
+WAMAS stands for perfect interaction between the warehouse management and material flow system, all from one source.
+The core tasks of the WAMAS warehouse management software include the administrative functions, inventory and storage location management and the mapping of the logistics processes.
+The main focus is always on centralized organization across the locations.
+Within the hierarchy, the WAMAS material flow system is located below the warehouse management system, responsible primarily for allocated transports.
 Control and optimization functionalities and the corresponding interfaces to the subordinate control and external systems ensure a continuous, uninterrupted mapping of the flow of goods.
-In Gochsheim, a number of special features were implemented along with the storage units, including the item-dependent speed of the storage-retrieval machines: The speed of the storage-retrieval machine is adjusted according to the pallet system, system utilization, and load.
+In Gochsheim, a number of special features were implemented in line with the storage units, including the item-dependent speed of the storage-retrieval machines: The speed of the storage-retrieval machine is adjusted according to the pallet system, system utilization and load.
 This means absolute safety for the storage location.
 In addition, a plausibility check of the pallet height is performed via the quantity and number of layers.
 Another advantage of the load-dependent speed of the storage-retrieval machines is the reduced noise level for warehouse staff.

 Moreover, the intralogistics solution scores with the maximum availability of the system, even at peak times.
-Projected business growth has already been factored into planning so the new system can scale as business grows.
+Projected business growth has already been factored into the planning so that it can be handled by the new system.
 In addition, EDEKA can rely on technically reliable components.
-The installed components all come from the SSI SCHAEFER OEM products, which ensures the consistently high quality of the components.
+The installed components all come from SSI SCHAEFER’s own production, which ensures the consistently high quality of the product.
 Should a malfunction ever occur, the service contract specifies fast response times in case of need to ensure the high performance of the system.

-Four SSI Exyz storage-retrieval machines are used in the high-bay warehouse, which harnesses energy from movement and contributes to an overall sustainable solution.
-The extremely compact design of the SSI Exyz, and the optimized control system, enabled 5% more space after the installation as compared to a conventional high-bay high-bay warehouse storage system.
-The SSI Exyz eliminates many cubic meters that would otherwise increase operating costs for heating and cooling.
-A counterweight integrated within the crane mast saves energy as the unit moves to store and retrieve pallets.
-Conventional storage-retrieval machines can only recover a portion of this energy and does so with poor electrical efficiency.
-Standards at SSI SCHAEFER include drive dynamics and drive curves optimized for demand, energy-efficient drives, and enables both internal and external energy recovery.
+Four SSI Exyz storage-retrieval machines are used in the high-bay warehouse, which are characterized by their energy efficiency and thus contribute to sustainability.
+On the one hand, the extremely compact design of the SSI Exyz and the optimized control system ensure 5% more space after installation as compared to high-bay warehouses with conventional storage systems.
+This means that the SSI Exyz eliminates many cubic meters that would otherwise have had to be built, heated or air conditioned.
+On the other hand, a counterweight integrated in the mast completely saves the energy for the lifting gear from the outset.
+Conventional storage-retrieval machines can only recover this energy incompletely and with poor electrical efficiency.
+Standards at SSI SCHAEFER include drive dynamics and drive curves optimized for demand, energy-efficient drives and internal and external energy recovery.

-After a realization period of just twelve months, the facility is now operational.
-Now, the expansion of the logistics center at the Gochsheim location, EDEKA can supply its stores in northern Bavaria extremely reliably.
+After a realization period of just twelve months, the home stretch has been reached: Thanks to the expansion of the logistics center at the Gochsheim location, EDEKA can supply its stores in northern Bavaria extremely reliably.

 “The high-bay warehouse has allowed us to make the best possible use of the available space, and the two picking levels have increased the number of picking locations in the area,” says Dr. Winter in summing it up.
 “In the course of automation, we now benefit above all from optimized process efficiency – from goods-in to pallet replenishment and the reduction in forklift transports.”